 Camera Features for Micro Four Thirds Surf Photography

 Unlike race day, where you can pre-set your focus on a spot you know the cars will pass through, waves and surfers aren’t as obliging.
-Between the two, you are always attempting to capture fast-moving subjects on the fly.
+Between the two, you always attempt to capture fast-moving subjects on the fly.

 As you can guess, fast frame rates and capable autofocus are a must for micro four-thirds surf photography.
 A camera that can shoot at least 8FPS is highly recommended, and you will have no trouble finding this capability in many modern micro four-thirds models.